SpeedyCoder/mpserver/README.md

 It takes an input channel, default output channel, array of output channels and array of conditions.
 The number of output channels and the number of conditions should be the same.
 For every input value the Splitter evaluates the conditions from first to last.
-When a condition returns true the value is written to a corresponding output channel.
+When a condition returns true the value is written to a corresponding output channel and the processing of the current value terminates.
 If all conditions return false then the value is written to the default output channel.

 ## States and Session Management Component